buildforfun/my_projects/ml_projects/readme.md

 3. Reinforcement learning

 # Supervised learning
-This is where the data you have has an input and a corresponding output.
-The machine then thinks of how to go from input to output.
-This means that when you give it new input it can map to a new output.
+This is where the data you have has an input and an output.
+The machine then thinks of how to go from input to output using the data you provided.
+This means that when you give it unknown inputs it can create an output.

-Example applications: Say you want to separate things into classes like spam and predict numerical things like stock prices.
+Supervised learning has two major subcategories - classificiation and regression.
+Classification has discrete labels and regression has continuous labels.

+- Classification tasks:
+- Regression tasks:

 # Unsupervised learning

-Unsupervised learning is where we have no output, so we only have input and it's up to the algorithmn to tell us something interesting about the data.
-It's usually used in the data exploration stage.
-In supervised we can check if we predicted the data correctly, but in unsupervised learning this is not possible as we don't know the answer.
+Unsupervised learning is where we have no labels, it's up to the model to tell us something interesting about the data.

-There are three types of Unsupervised learning:
+Unsupervised learning has two major subcategories - clustering and dimensionality reduction.
-- Clustering: finds subgroups in data
+- Clustering algorithmns: identify groups of data
-- Dimensionality Reduction: reduce dimensionality in data
+- Dimensionality reduction algorithmns: tries to make the data as simple as possible
-- Association rules: uncovers rules within the data e.g. if X then Y